 Mini-split smells are easy, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
 Heating and cooling equipment shouldn’t smell when functioning normally.
-When you identify a bad smell coming from your mini-split, call a trusted HVAC technician when you can.
+When you notice a bad smell coming from your mini-split, get in touch with a trusted HVAC technician when you can.

-Street Heating and Cooling can provide the prompt, effective mini-split repair in Rapid City you deserve.
+Street Heating and Cooling can provide the prompt, effective mini-split repair in you deserve.
 Our technicians are familiar with all the mini-split AC smells you may encounter.
-To help you protect your HVAC system, we’d like to share some of the most common smells and what they will mean.
+To help you protect your HVAC system, we’d like to share some of the most common smells and what they might mean.

 1. Musty or Moldy Smell